AtharvVichare/Evaluation-Test-Genie/README.md

 And It' processed version (processed with CT-02 (Data Pre Pre Processor in Common Task 2),  the same processed dataset is used for further sp1 and sp4 tasks.

-Download processed Dataset: https://drive.google.com/file/d/1ogTlGvCi6QH5E8WfUiH_wEhg3U6mbcdH/view?usp=sharing Put these put files in Data folder to run all the code successfully.
+Download processed Dataset: https://drive.google.com/file/d/1ogTlGvCi6QH5E8WfUiH_wEhg3U6mbcdH/view?usp=sharing

+Put these both files in Data folder to run all the code successfully.

 # The proposed architecture by me is early implemented in repo link:https://github.com/AtharvVichare/EarlyImplementationGLADC01,
 You can visit it and findings attached in my proposal.